 Plans represent a long-term, broad vision for a community and function as guides for future land use and urban design, ensuring orderly and appropriate neighborhood development, including such elements as buildings, streets, parks and public spaces.
 Although plans are not law, they do lay the foundation for city regulations like zoning and urban design standards.
 Whether creating plans on a small or citywide scale, our goal is always to achieve a balanced, multi-modal transportation system, land use that accommodates future growth, and open space throughout the city.

 Types of Plans

-- Citywide plans
+- Citywide plans and initiatives

-Citywide planning encompasses the entire city of Denver and incorporates input from the Denver community at large.
-Plans involve multiple city departments and initiatives.
-Citywide planning efforts establish goals for the future, analyze and improve internal processes, and provide policy guidance to successfully achieve those goals.
+Citywide planning incorporates input from all areas of the city and involves multiple city departments and initiatives.
+These plans establish goals for the future of the city, analyze and improve internal processes, and provide policy guidance to achieve those goals.

 - General development plans

 General development plans (GDPs) establish a framework for large or phased projects in mixed-use zone districts.
 The GDP process, which begins with an application from the developer/property owner, provides a conceptual plan for integrating land uses with infrastructure.

 Like area plans, GDPs involve a public process.
 Once completed, they are reviewed by the Denver Planning Board, which makes a recommendation to the city’s Development Review Committee, which in turn reviews and gives final approval for GDPs.
 The committee is comprised of heads of city departments including Community Planning and Development, Public Works, Parks and Recreation, Denver Fire and Denver Water.